 Cryogenic Deflashing offers a modern approach to remove flash from your parts created during the molding process.
-The process removes flash from parts via tumbling and blasting of fine, polycarbonate media in a cold atmosphere.
+The cryogenic deflashing process removes flash from parts via tumbling and blasting of fine, polycarbonate media in a cold atmosphere.
 By subjecting the parts to cold temperatures, the flash becomes brittle and is easily removed when the media comes across the surface of the parts.

-The Cryogenic Deflashing Process offers a unique way for companies to remove burrs from parts.
+The Cryogenic Deflashing process offers a unique way for companies to remove burrs from parts.
 In a matter of a few short steps the process is complete.

 - Parts are loaded into a basket, which is then loaded into the deflashing system.